-The most common communication impairments in children are:
+The most common communication disorders in children are:

-- problems understanding and using spoken language (words and sentences) to exchange ideas
+- language disorders – these are problems understanding and/or using spoken words or sentences to exchange ideas

-- speech disorders – problems making and combining sounds in words so that people can understand
+- speech disorders – these are problems making and combining sounds in words

-We don’t know what causes many communication impairments.
+We don’t know what causes many communication disorders.